learnbyexample/100_page_python_intro/100_page_python_intro.md

 greeting()
 ```

-The above code defines a function named `greeting` and contains three statements.
+The above code defines a function named `greeting` and contains three statements as part of the function.
 Unlike many other programming languages, whitespaces are significant in Python.
 Instead of a pair of curly braces, indentation is used to distinguish the body of the function and statements outside of that function.
 Typically, 4 spaces is used, as shown above.
 The function call `greeting()` has the same indentation level as the function definition, so it is not part of the function.
 For readability, an empty line is used to separate the function definition and subsequent statements.

 ```bash
 $ python3.9 no_args.py